KartoffelToby/better_thermostat/README.md

 ### Zigbee2Mqtt config requirements

-**IMPORTANT: be sure to enable "legacy" in Zigbee2MQTT on the TRV devices and settings if you haven't the key local_temperature_calibration in your HA instance and include_device_information in the Zigbee2MQTT MQTT settings**
+**IMPORTANT: If you use Zigbee2MQTT to connect to your the TRV devices make sure to enable the include_device_information in the Zigbee2MQTT MQTT settings**

 If you use Z2M with the HA Supervisor, make sure you set it in the configuration. otherwise, it reset this option on every restart. [#57](/../../issues/57)